Hong-Bo/hands-on-pytorch/README.md

-# hands-on-pytorch
+# Hands On Pytorch

 This tutorial is composed of several examples about deep learning.
-It is expected that these examples will endow you with the basics of deep learning and PyTorch.
+It is expected that these examples will endow a beginner with the basics of both deep learning and PyTorch.

+## Contents

+Several independent projects are included in this tutorial.
+According to the order of from simple to complex, these projects are

-1. Directory ./simplenet trains a simple neural network using MNIST data.
+1. Training a very simple neural network to classify MNIST data (./nn)

 2. Directory ./cnn trains a two-layered convolutional network using MNIST data